• Skip to primary navigation

 What is Tapenade?

-Tapenade originated in France but can be found all along the Mediterranean.
+Tapenades originated in the south of France but can be found all along the Mediterranean.
 Tapenade is a thick paste made traditionally from black olives, however more contemporary tapenade recipes use green olives instead.
-A tapenade is salty and can be made with a variety of ingredients including anchovies and capers.
+A tapenade is salty and can be made with a variety of ingredients, including anchovies, anchovy paste, or capers.

 black olive spread